Estimated reading time: 9 minutes

 - There is a therapist out there for you.
 There really is.
 And I truly wish that there was a little more education given about this being a process when you are given that first referral.
 Even though you feel like you are at the end of your rope, taking the time to find this right fit is so incredibly important.

 - You would expect to hear from a few tradesmen that they were too busy.
 If they told you that it was not their area of expertise you would be grateful that an electrician had not tried to fix your roof.
 You would ask around for good people and you would, if you are not panicking too much or irresponsible, get several quotes.
+Same finding a therapist.

 - What feels like rejection is a natural part of finding someone who is going to be the right fit and is in NO WAY WHATSOEVER a reflection on you.
 A psychologist is not a psychologist is not a psychologist.
 We are all really different in our approaches, availability, capability and training.

 - Most good therapists I know are available to email or call for a quick consultation prior to a visit.
 Get a friend to do it if you are not able, but write down a really quick summary of what you are wanting to treat and get a standard email going on.
-You don’t have to bear your soul but get some quick facts down and make sure you are honest about the severity of your issues.
-That is where you might need a friend to make sure you are not minimising your problems or distress.
+You don’t have to bear your soul but get some facts down and make sure you are honest about the severity of your issues.
+That is where you might need a friend to make sure you aren’t minimising your problems or distress.

 Finding the right help is enormously important and worth every moment of disappointment that it might take.